japinol7/snakes/README.md

 	> If the head of a snake collides with the head of another snake, both snakes get damage.
 	> A snake have health and lives.
 Each time that its health is depleted, it loses a life.
 	  When a snake exhaust all their lives dies and cannot move anymore.
-	  But the game continues until the other player die, its snake body length reaches n pieces (700 by default) or he exits the game.
+	  But the game continues until the other player dies, its snake body length reaches n pieces (700 by default) or he exits the game.
 	> Levels:
 	    > Levels are completed by eating all the apples of the board.
 	    > When a level is finished, all remaining mines, cartridges and recovery potions are removed from the board.